dataforseo/TypeScriptClient/docs/classes/DataforseoLabsGoogleHistoricalSearchVolumeLiveRequestInfo.md

-the specified keywords will be converted to lowercase format, data will be provided in a separate array note that if some of the keywords specified in this array are omitted in the results you receive, then our database doesn’t contain such keywords and cannot return data on them you will not be charged for the keywords omitted in the results
+the specified keywords will be converted to lowercase format, data will be provided in a separate array note that if some of the keywords specified in this array are omitted in the results you receive, then our database doesn’t contain such keywords and cannot return data on them you will not be charged for the keywords omitted in the results learn more about rules and limitations of keyword and keywords fields in DataForSEO APIs in this Help Center article

 #### Implementation of